connected-life/A.V.A./README.md

   -g, --gspeech         Instead of using the default speech recognition
                         method(Mozilla DeepSpeech), use Google Speech
+                        Recognition service. (more accurate results) -a, --augmented       Augmented mode.
+Control the physical independent devices about connected world via IoT approach.
+                        Used communication protocol is mqtt.
-                        Recognition service. (more accurate results) --server API_KEY      Server mode.
-Disable any audio functionality, serve a RESTful spaCy API and become a Twitter integrated chatbot.
+  --server API_KEY      Server mode.
+Disable any audio functionality, serve a
+                        RESTful spaCy API and become a Twitter integrated chatbot.